 When to Enroll in Medicare Plan K

 However, if you enroll during the first six months after your Part B is in effect, you’re granted Guaranteed Issue (GI).
 With the GI, you won’t have to answer medical questions and are guaranteed acceptance into the plan.

 This time period is called your Medicare Supplement Open Enrollment Period.
 If you miss this period, you can still enroll in Plan K, you’ll just have to go through medical underwriting.

-What you don’t want to do is wait on enrolling into Part B. Part B does have a late enrollment penalty for each year you don’t enroll after you first become eligible.
+What you don’t want to do is wait on enrolling in Part B. Part B does have a late enrollment penalty for each year you don’t enroll after you first become eligible.
 Same do with Part D for prescription drug coverage.